ansistrano/deploy/README.md

 $ ansible-playbook -i hosts rollback.yml
 ```

-You can check more advanced examples inside the test folder which are run against Travis-CI
+You can check more advanced examples inside the test folder which are run against GitHub Actions

 Sample projects
 ---------------